informatik-mannheim/gcatcirc/README.md

 #### Description

-That all circular permutations of the code (of all tuples) are circular codes again.
+A code is cn circular if all circular permutations of the code (of all tuples) are circular codes again.
-In total, this function checks all 'n' circular permutations where 'n' is the greatest common multiple of all tuple lengths used.
+In total, this function checks 'x' circular permutations where 'x' is the least common multiple of all tuple lengths used.
 This is an extended property of circular codes.

 #### Examples